Alice Walker: Writing career

 Walker wrote the poems that would culminate in her first book of poetry, entitled Once, while she was a student in East Africa and during her senior year at Sarah Lawrence College.
 Walker would slip her poetry under the office door of her professor and mentor, Muriel Rukeyser, when she was a student at Sarah Lawrence.
 Rukeyser then showed the poems to her literary agent.
 Once was published four years later by Harcourt Brace Jovanovich.

 Following graduation, Walker briefly worked for the New York City Department of Welfare, before returning to the South.
 She took a job working for the Legal Defense Fund of the National Association for the Advancement of Colored People in Jackson, Mississippi.
-Walker also worked as a consultant in black history to the Friends of the Children of Mississippi Head Start program.
+Walker also worked as a consultant in Black history to the Friends of the Children of Mississippi Head Start program.
 She later returned to writing as writer-in-residence at Jackson State University (1968–69) and Tougaloo College (1970–71).
 In addition to her work at Tougaloo College, Walker published her first novel, The Third Life of Grange Copeland, in 1970.
 The novel explores the life of Grange Copeland, an abusive, irresponsible sharecropper, husband and father.

-In the fall of 1972, Walker taught a course in Black Women's Writers at the University of Massachusetts Boston.

-In 1973, before becoming editor of Ms. Magazine, Walker and literary scholar Charlotte D. Hunt discovered an unmarked grave they believed to be that of Zora Neale Hurston in Ft.
+In 1973, before becoming editor of Ms. magazine, Walker and literary scholar Charlotte D. Hunt discovered an unmarked grave they believed to be that of Zora Neale Hurston in Ft.
 Pierce, Florida.
 Walker had it marked with a gray marker stating ZORA NEALE HURSTON / A GENIUS OF THE SOUTH / NOVELIST FOLKLORIST / ANTHROPOLOGIST / 1901–1960.
 The line "a genius of the south" is from Jean Toomer's poem Georgia Dusk, which appears in his book Cane.
 Hurston was actually born in 1891, not 1901.

-Walker's 1975 article "In Search of Zora Neale Hurston", published in Ms. Magazine and later retitled "Looking for Zora", helped revive interest in the work of this African-American writer and anthropologist.
+Walker's 1975 article "In Search of Zora Neale Hurston", published in Ms. magazine and later retitled "Looking for Zora", helped revive interest in the work of this Afro-American writer and anthropologist.

 In 1976, Walker's second novel, Meridian, was published.
 Meridian is a novel about activist workers in the South, during the civil rights movement, with events that closely parallel some of Walker's own experiences.
 In 1982, she published what has become her best-known work, The Color Purple.
-The novel follows a young, troubled black woman fighting her way through not just racist white culture but patriarchal black culture as well.
-The book became a bestseller and was subsequently adapted into a critically acclaimed 1985 movie directed by Steven Spielberg, featuring Oprah Winfrey and Whoopi Goldberg, as well as a 2005 Broadway musical totalling 910 performances.
+The novel follows a young, troubled Black woman who is not just fighting her way through a racist white culture, she is also fighting her way through a patriarchal Black culture.
+The book became a bestseller, and it was subsequently adapted into a critically acclaimed 1985 movie which was directed by Steven Spielberg, starring Oprah Winfrey and Whoopi Goldberg, as well as a 2005 Broadway musical totaling 910 performances.